Bananamannn/cbpi-GoogleSheets/README.md

 1. Install repo packages listed above
 2. Install plugin via the Plugins section in Craftbeerpi (hopefully done)
 3. Update the parameters listed below with required values
-- **GSheet_Address** is your google spreadsheet address.
+- **GSheet_Ferm_Address** is your google spreadsheet address for your fermentation.
 E.g "https://docs.google.com/spreadsheets/d/1ZAj40B5GVSwPAkJa2ST34etrhrtnfgndhDQ44vRA5bt-OU/edit#"
 - **GSheet_Auth** is a Wordpress username to post data as  (must be an author)
 - **Wordpress_Password** is your wordpress password
 - **Wordpress_Tag** is a tag which is appended to each post from CraftBeerPi